-Ten hours of Business Foundations courses can be waived with demonstrated previous undergraduate coursework.
+Ten hours of Business Foundations courses can be waived with demonstrated previous undergraduate coursework and/or professional experience.
 To find out if you qualify, contact your Enrollment Advisor.

 Understand how managerial decisions are made in corporations using accounting data.
 Special emphasis is given to cost allocation, break even analysis, ABC costing, product costing and budgeting decisions.(MS Accounting students cannot earn credit by taking this course.)

 Develops a manager’s ability to exercise informed judgement with regard to the ethical and legal issues that arise in domestic and global business in the context of the employment relationship, financial decisions, environmental protections, and product development.

 Topics include regression modeling and analysis including simple and multiple regression, decision analysis for making decisions under uncertainty, risk analysis and simulation of complex models in a spreadsheet environment, what-if models and spreadsheet engineering, optimization models and solving them with spreadsheet tools, optimization models in business applications such as marketing and finance.

 This course is designed to introduce students to economic tools useful in managerial decision-making.
 The course proceeds from describing the general demand and cost conditions faced by a firm, to its market environment characterized by few to many other firms in the market, and finally to its extended environment of potential competitors and upstream and downstream members of its supply chain.